 Meter reading was interrupted during the initial outbreak, so it may be a while before we can get to you.
 Our system uses reads to estimate charges from one billing period to the next.
 Please try to send us a read frequently, especially during this unsettled time, so your charges will be more accurate based on your actual water use.
-Visit our submit a meter reading online or when you log in to My Account.
-You can also text your meter reading to us on 07860 019 830.
+Visit our help section to find out how your bill is calculated and how to read your meter..

 If you can’t do this right now, don’t worry - we’ll estimate your next bill based on the information we have.

 We’re still open as usual (08:45 to 17:30 weekdays, 17:00 on Fridays), however we’re supporting thousands of customers right now so it’s taking a bit longer for us to respond.
 If you can, please contact us via web chat or email.
 We sincerely apologise if you’re waiting longer than you’d like for a response.
 We’re doing our best to answer queries as soon as possible.